shxhnoor/Linearsort_app/README.md

 In terms of AI usage up to Level 4: Any AI that I have used was mainly used with the ChatGPT mini model-5 to **only** ask for clarification of certain inquiries, and not necessarily the answer for it.
 Below is where I will be stating where AI had helped me with certain areas in my work.

+a) Documentation Help

+To start off, I used AI to help understand what all steps of the project were explicitly asking me to do, ensuring that I would not misinterpret anything in the assignment, as well as making it clear and easy to read.
+[Used ChatGPT, GPT-5 mini, in chat mode, with the prompt: "Explain this project given to me and please make it simplified and very easy to read."
+Used only to clarify project and instructions]

+b) Learning how to Use Gradio

+Going into this project, I realized I did not know how to install gradio in my terminal on VS Code, so I did end up asking AI to teach me step-by-step on how to install is, and help me build multi-step interfaces which were interactive which then let me to create my own theme for the program.
+[Used ChatGPT, GPT-5 mini, in chat mode, with the prompt: "Explain to me how to install Gradio.
+Also explain how to make a multi-step interactive UI in Gradio 6.0.2 and please keep it simple."
+Used only for learning and understanding Gradio]

+c) Code Review

+While I wrote the actual code myself, I asked AI to help review comments and help me with logical errors, not necessarily for the answers but instructions as to where I went wrong and how I can fix it.
+[Used ChatGPT, GPT-5 mini, in chat mode, with the prompt: "Please review my code and suggest improvements for clarity and commenting."
+Used only to review and improve my own code]

+d) Flowchart Inquiries

+I created the flowchart using my own ideas and structure, but then used AI to help me see if my flowchart was correct or not according to my algorithm.
+[Used ChatGPT, GPT-5 mini, in chat mode, with the prompt: "Is this flowchart logic, right?"
+Used only to review and improve my flowchart]

+e) Computational Breakdown

+For decomposition specifically, I had asked AI if it could provide me instructions on how to outline the breakdown, mainly decomposition and the algorithm design.
+I did not get any answers, rather I worked on writing the information myself.

+f) HTML Formatting

+I did not really use AI much for this, but all HTML work was written by me with the help of YouTube tutorials, specifically this video: https://www.youtube.com/watch?v=FQdaUv95mR8, and used AI for clarity only.

+I was responsible for all the ultimate choices, code delivery, testing, and written evaluations.
+The AI tools that were stated above were explicitly used to support learning, refine ideas, provide explanations, and help with documentation.